 Restricted is the chance to craft extremely small lots of stellar wines that are, frankly, pure fun to make.

-Restricted is a collection of small-lot, block-specific wines that are as formidable as the terrain in which they’re grown.
-Made exclusively for the Mountain Wine Club, Restricted will be ever evolving, allowing Chris to hand-select the vineyards, blocks, and rows according to vintage, quality, and preference.
-Numbered and signed by the winemaker, each bottle will be an intimate expression of some of the most isolated and iconic soils in the Napa Valley.
+Brought to you by winemaker's Chris Carpenter and Gianna Ghilarducci, Restricted is a collection of small-lot wines that are and are as formidable as the terrain from which they grow.
+Made exclusively for the Mountain Wine Club, Restricted is an ever-evolving collection, that allows the winemaking team to hand-select the vineyards, blocks, and rows according to vintage, quality, and preference.
+Numbered and signed by the winemaker, each bottle will be an intimate expression of some of the most isolated and iconic soils from the Napa Valley and beyond.

 Hickinbotham Clarendon Vineyard covers a steep territory from the ridgetops of Clarendon to the Onkaparinga River below.
 Since its establishment in 1971, the vineyard has played a vital role in Australia’s wine heritage, supplying fruit for many of Australia’s most iconic wines.
 It was not until 2012 that fruit from the vineyard was bottled under its own label, Hickinbotham Clarendon Vineyard.